mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 String gender = intern( genderData );      // fetch internalized value, and deserialise only on first occurrence
 {% endhighlight %}

-In this variation of intern, objects are interned based on their marshaled representation.
-Instances are allocated once and only if they are not found in the cache.
-This is exactly what is needed.
+In this variation of intern, objects are interned based on their marshaled representation (byte array).
+String instances are created once and only if they are not found in the cache.
+This is exactly what we need out better intern implementation.

-Unfortunately, using `HashMap` as intern map won't work because byte arrays have _identity_[^3] and can't be used as keys in a `Map`.
-As far as the `Map` is concerned, each byte array is a unique instance.
-You could create your own wrapper around a byte array that fixes the identity issues — a wrapper with a proper implementation of `hashCode` and `equals`.
+Unfortunately this wont work. `HashMap` isn't usable here, because byte arrays have _identity_[^3] and can't be used as keys in a HashMap.
+As far as the HashMap is concerned, each byte array is a unique instance.
+You could create your own wrapper around a byte array that would fix these identity issues — a wrapper with a proper implementation of `hashCode` and `equals`.
 However, the goal here isn't just avoiding _new String_ but avoiding **new anything**.
 Any wrapper around byte array key would require an allocation of wrapper itself, so this approach is a no-go.

-To truly fix this issue, we need a different kind of Map — one that does not rely on naive `hashCode`/`equals`.
+To solve this issue we need a different implementation of `Map` — one that does not rely on naive `hashCode`/`equals`.
 A great one is [UnifiedMapWithHashingStrategy](https://www.javaadvent.com/2023/12/hidden-treasures-of-eclipse-collections-2023-edition.html) from Eclipse Collections.
-It is a Map that allows for custom `hashCode`/`equals` logic for its keys.
+It is a Map that allows custom `hashCode`/`equals` logic for its keys.
-You create a map, provide a `HashingStrategy`, and it works.
+You create a map, provide a `HashingStrategy` instance and everything works.

 ### An Even Better Way